Antique porcelain dolls can be incredibly valuable.

 The Chinese porcelain doll is widely considered to be the rarest type of doll.
 China dolls have physical traits that are indicative of where they were produced.

 Some of the first dolls had painted hair and wooden bodies.
 Many China dolls produced in the late 19th century have wigs with bangs.
+China dolls were originally made with a porcelain head and shoulders, and a body made of wood–these are the rarest type of china dolls.
+As time progressed, china dolls were made with porcelain hands and feet or had an entire body made of porcelain.

 There are a couple different types of bisque dolls.
 Adult fashion dolls look like adult women.
 “Baby dolls” have childlike qualities and clothing.

 The value of your doll will also depend on its manufacturer.
 Most dolls will have a manufacturer stamp and a date on them.
+Antique dolls should come with an identification number on its shoulder, head, neck, or on the bottom of its foot.
+This number can help you determine a price for your doll and can be used when conferring with an appraiser.

 If a doll is from Europe, it may have the signature of a production company such as KGM.
 A China doll that has a country written on it was most likely produced after 1891.
 This is because of the specific regulations set in place by the McKinley Tariff Act.